A Conversation with Bard

 One of Microsoft’s least endearing habits is re-setting “options” after installing updates

 Every now and again I get a phone call or email from a particular client telling me that Microsoft has done it again.
 It has installed an update and now Word has gone back to automatically starting sentences with a capital letter, and her line spacing has been changed again.
-Will I please help her to get things back to normal?
+Can we please have a remote support session to get things back to normal?

 Couldn’t Microsoft re-instate a user’s options after installing updates?
 I thought I’d have a look to see if there is a way of saving the options myself.
 That way, we could reinstate them after an update.